How Traces creates sealed, verifiable process proof

 SOX, Basel IIIProcess documentation and audit trail.
 Traces prove regulatory-required process execution and can be exported for regulator review without Invoance infrastructure dependency.

-Traces use the same cryptographic primitives as all Invoance records — SHA-256, Ed25519, and append-only storage.
-The composite hash binding is deterministic and verifiable offline, independent of Invoance infrastructure.
+Traces use the same cryptographic primitives as all Invoance records, SHA-256, Ed25519, and append-only storage.
+The composite hash binding covers events, documents, and AI attestations in true chronological order.
+It is deterministic and verifiable offline, independent of Invoance infrastructure.

-Technical walkthrough of how Invoance Traces groups independently anchored events into sealed, cryptographically verified process proof bundles.
-Create a trace, add events, seal with a composite hash, and export verifiable proof bundles for auditors or regulators.
+Technical walkthrough of how Invoance Traces groups independently anchored events, documents, and AI attestations into sealed, cryptographically verified process proof bundles.
+Create a trace, add items, seal with a composite hash, and export verifiable proof bundles for auditors or regulators.